Crestron/CH5RemoteLogger/README.md

 - send the `ch5-remote-logger.tar` file

 ### Receiver tasks:
-- load `ch5-remote-logger.tar` into docker using: `docker load ./ch5-remote-logger.tar`
+- load `ch5-remote-logger.tar` into docker using: `docker load -i ch5-remote-logger.tar`
 - do the step from chapter [4.
 Up and Running](#4-up-and-running)